ianmihura/truco/readme.md

 ----

 ### Next steps
+- return updated stats when FSM action is taken
 - Track progress of a hand
+    - scrollable action tracker
-    As with GTOWizard, we need to be able to track the actions of every player during a hand.
-The matrix will constantly be updated every time some player makes an action
+    - The matrix will constantly be updated every time some player makes an action
+    - make a nicer card chooser (and reduce the options based on info available)
-- remake matrix to be a triangle - we dont really care for separation between envido and non envido pasa que el envido es solo relevante en la primera mano si ya anuncion que envido tiene, ya estamos mucho mas claros pero si no anuncio, lo mas relevante va a ser que cartas tiene, y separarlas en 2 (en especial por la cuenta) seria medio dificil de ver en lo obvio
+- remake matrix to be a triangle - we dont really care for separation between envido and non envido
+    - pasa que el envido es solo relevante en la primera mano si ya anuncion que envido tiene, ya estamos mucho mas claros pero si no anuncio, lo mas relevante va a ser que cartas tiene, y separarlas en 2 (en especial por la cuenta) seria medio dificil de ver en lo obvio
-- Element that shows list of cards, allows you to select a card
     - Finish selecting a hand in with a third click (maybe 2 clicks: number, suit)
 - Reduce the amount of js in the `matrix.html` file.
     Pass some of the logic to go, and allow generation of html in the backend (as htmx is meant to do).
 It will help that later we need to be able to change the `hand_stats.csv` file dynamically (remove some impossible hands, given known information).
     This means that the function `CreatePairStatsCSV` will be called many times (every time we need to render the matrix)